AlexxIT/FasterWhisper/README.md

 Settings > Integrations > Add Integration > Faster Whisper

-You can setup multiple integrations with different models, languages, and other settings.
+You can setup multiple integrations with different models, and other settings.
 If you need to change settings, just delete the integration and set it up again.

 Remember that each integration setup will consume a significant amount of RAM.